carlabraeuer/learning-python/holy_python.md

 #Type your answer here.
 ans_1 = lst[::-1]
 print(ans_1)
+#from the end to the beginning in steps of -1 = from the back!
+Bad answer tho, better to use reverse function - easier to read

 #g.
 Slice the list so that only last 2 elements are included.
 lst = [0,1,2,3,4]